 On the first day, attend virtual lectures to learn about the basic concepts that define obesity as a disease, the pathophysiology of obesity, and how to evaluate patients for obesity and related diseases using ethical, non-stigmatizing communication.
 Then review strategies for treating obesity using four treatment pillars: nutrition, physical activity, behavior, and pharmacotherapy.
 On the second day, work in virtual breakout groups on patient cases to develop comprehensive treatment plans using interventions in all four treatment pillars.
 Gain tools to begin developing effective treatment plans for patients affected by obesity in your practice.

 2022 Course Dates

-Click on the boxes below to view more details about that course.
+Click on the box below to view more details about that course.

 This course is worth up to 9.5 CME/CE credits.